• Skip to primary navigation

 Different strains contain different chemical compounds that can only be seen at the molecular level.

-Certain strains are going to be effective for each person depending on their cannabinoid receptors, metabolism, physical activity levels, the endocannabinoid system, and genetics.
+Certain strains will be effective for each person depending on their cannabinoid receptors, metabolism, physical activity levels, the endocannabinoid system, and genetics.

 Some of the most popular strains of marijuana include: